 11. All ignition systems must be acceptable to speedway officials.

 6. IF DMS Track Supplies Tires on Track Wheels will be Released during practice on race weekends.
 Any wheel that is damaged when turning in after the race will be a $75 Charge 7.
-DMS class tire for 2017 Season is Hoosier F-45.
+DMS class tire for 2020 Season is Hoosier F-45.
 Teams will be allowed 2 new tires each week.
 After the said event those 2 new tires that have been run that night at least 1/2 the event can be left in the tire building to use next week.
 The next week you will be allowed 2 new tires to go along with your two tires left in tire building.
 Any tire that has not been run at least 1/2 the race will be traded for a scuff tire from the track.
 New Tire Sets will be bingo drawn and each set will be equally graded.
 A newcomer that comes in for his first race will be allowed to pick their two scuffs tires from the “A” stack of tires.
 If more than one new car comes any week there will be a drawing on who goes 1,2,3.
 You will get to measure the new tire size (which will be all the same cold mark from factory if possible) before you go pick your scuffs from the “A” wall.

 ENGINES (DMS will allow Crate Engines, LMSC 2012 Engines, and DMS “BUILT” Engines

+1. CRATE ENGINES 1.The Following Crate Engines must be used as all supplied parts from factory manufacturer.
+May run aftermarket Distributor, valve covers.
+Chev 602 may run Chev 603 oil pan.
 2.These engines are subject to teardown procedures and legalities is determined by tech committee.
 The staff at Dillon Motor Speedway has invested a lot of time and money to be “up to date” on these engines, therefore make sure the engine is legal or it will be caught.
 These engines may require different size carbs to equal horsepower between different model #.

-GM #8602- Ford Jr Motor Ford Sr Motor GM #8603- — GM #8604 –Herrington Spec
+GM #8602- — Ford Jr Motor –Ford Sr Motor GM #8603- — GM #8604 –Herrington Spec

+2. These engines are designed to cut the cost of racing.
+Anyone found tampering with these engines will be fined up to $1000 for each offense and loss of championship points.
 3. Crate Motor is a great application for Local Racing if the competitor will leave them alone.
 Run them as supplied from the factory to ensure legality.
 Contact Tech Official if you need clarification to this rule.

 2. NASCAR Late Model Stock Car Engine with a Holley #7448 “350” CFM Carb at 3000lbs.
 The Nascar Late Model Stock with a Holley “450” Carb allowed at 3050 lbs.